 The elite of our culture have grown allergic to saying or hearing anything that might use a male term to express a larger general truth, or using language that invokes the picture of a male figure to stand for a generality-unless it is reassuringly accompanied by a balancing "she" and a female example.
-"Whoever eats my flesh and drinks my blood has eternal life, and I will raise him up at the last day" (John 6:54 NIV).
+Whoever eats my flesh and drinks my blood has eternal life, and I will raise him up at the last day" (John 6:54, NIV).
 What could be plainer than "whoever"?
 But some people are afraid to let the passage stand this way, because "him" is supposedly "sexist."

-But the language of the Bible demonstrates again and again the ethical principle that it is all right to use a male figure or a male-marked term as representative of a truth applying to both men and women.
+But the language of the Bible demonstrates But the language of the Bible demonstrates again and again the ethical principle that it is all right to use a male figure or a male-marked term as representative of a truth applying to both men and women.
 In fact, in view of the representative character of Adam as head of the whole human race, of men as heads of their families (Eph.
 5:22-33), and of Christ as head of his people, it is singularly appropriate.
 We need not be embarrassed.

-"There is a need for niche translations"
+G. "There is a need for niche translations" At this point the gender-neutral Bible defender could respond by proposing "niche" translations, that is, translations aimed at particular groups or "constituencies."
+Jerry says, "Let us have one translation for people who want gender-neutral language in their Bible, and another for those who American Heritage Dictionary, 831.